annaarntsen/1933_Project_2/src/README.txt

 •  How to compile and run your program
 	1. Open terminal and enter "javac Game.java" to compile program
-	2. Follow with "java Game.java" to run the program
+	2. Follow with "java Game" to run the program
 	3. Follow prompts to begin battleship game
         	a.
 Either "y" or "n" to chose whether to run in debug mode or not
 		b.
-Enter "Beginner", "Intermediate", or "Expert" to initialize preferred game
+Enter "Beginner", "Intermediate", or "Expert" to initialize preferred game difficulty
 	4. Game data will be shown, follow prompts unit all ships have been hit and the game exits
 		a.
 Note: xy coordinates need to be in format "x y", cannot be "xy"

 •  Any assumptions
 	- Entered game coordinates will be within the correct range and not repeated - a penalty will be enforced if so
+	- Entered xy coordinates need to be in format "x y", cannot be "xy"
+	- Only "y" or "n" accepted for debug prompt, and "Beginner", "Intermediate", or "Expert" accepted for difficulty prompt (any capitalization)

 •  Additional features that you implemented (if applicable)
 	- imported Scanner, Math, and Random